-Geographic tongue is irregular patches on the surface of the tongue.
+Geographic tongue is characterized by irregular patches on the surface of the tongue.
 This gives it a map-like appearance.

 The exact cause of geographic tongue is unknown.
 It may be caused by a lack of vitamin B. It also may be due to irritation from hot or spicy foods, or alcohol.
 The condition appears to be less common in smokers.